richinex/impedance-agent/README.md

-# Impedance Analysis Tool
+# Impedance Agent

+The analysis of electrochemical impedance spectroscopy (EIS) data involves basically three stages/steps

+- Check for data quality or KK using tools such as Boukamp's linKK
+- Fit of an equivalent circuit model (ECM) model to the data by means of complex non-linear least squares (CNLS)
+- Analysis of the distribution of relaxation times (DRT)

+We know that there are existing tools and algorithms for these analyses.

+EIS is already notoriously difficult to interpret.
+What if we gave an LLM access to these tools and have it orchestrate the analyses and intepret the results?
+Can it offer further insights?

-A Python package for automated impedance spectroscopy analysis.
+Enter Impedance Agent - A Python package for automated impedance spectroscopy analysis.

+This package uses an LLM workflow to automate the analysis of electrochemical impedance spectroscopy(EIS) data.

+Impedance agent has access to three tools - A fit-linkk, fit-drt and fit-ecm tool.
+The agent runs these tools concurrently or sequentially

-The package leverages advanced numerical optimization techniques through JAX/JAXopt for robust fitting procedures, while incorporating AI-powered interpretation to provide insights about the underlying physical and electrochemical processes.
-Whether you're analyzing fuel cells, batteries, corrosion systems, or any other electrochemical interface, this tool offers a powerful and user-friendly approach to impedance analysis.
+and uses the results from the analysis to provide insights about the quality of the data, the quality of the fit, and the likely underlying physical and electrochemical processes.

+Whether you're analyzing fuel cells, batteries, corrosion systems, or any other electrochemical interface, this library offers a powerful and user-friendly approach to impedance analysis.

+Should you choose to ignore the summary of the LLM, you still have the guarantee of a one-shot analysis.

 ## Key Benefits

 - Automated workflows that reduce analysis time from hours to minutes
 - Robust numerical methods for reliable parameter extraction
-- AI-assisted interpretation for deeper insights into your systems
+- LLM-assisted interpretation for deeper insights into your systems
 - Comprehensive validation through Lin-KK testing
 - Flexible output formats for easy integration with other tools
 - Publication-ready visualizations